dolittle-obsolete/Learning/Documentation/getting-started/csharp.md

 ### Connect the client and commit an event
 Let's build a client that connects to the Runtime for a Microservice with the id `"f39b1f61-d360-4675-b859-53c05c87c0e6"`.
 This Microservice is predefined in the Runtime.

-We then associate our events and event handlers to the client before a delicious taco has been prepared.
+We then register our events and event handlers to the client before a delicious taco has been prepared.

 ```csharp
 using Dolittle.SDK;